nephros/docs.sailfishos.org/Tools/Sailfish_SDK/OBS_Packaging/README.md

 ```
 You can choose a literal string as the name, but you must use the %{version} macro.

-Similarly, if you change working directories in the build process, be aware where the actual source code is located relative to `%{_builddir}`:
+Similarly, if you change working directories in the build process, be aware of where the actual source code is located relative to `%{_builddir}`:

 `%{_builddir}/%{name}-%{version}/upstream`

 On the other hand, the contents of the `rpm` sub-directory will be in the
-package root, not under `rpm` during build.
-Usually this does not affect you
+package root, not under `rpm` during the build.
+Usually, this does not affect you
 though, as OBS sets the `%{_sourcedir}` macro accordingly, so things like
 `%SOURCE2` will work as intended.